Deep Dive – Climate Change Series

 Portland’s One Climate Future dedicates 24 pages to land use and getting people out of cars.
 It refers to walking (24 times), biking (40 times), bikes (9 times), pedestrians (19 times), compact (13 times), and walkable (8 times).

-HalifACT doesn’t have so much as a single page that speaks to ending the expansion of auto dependency.
+HalifACT doesn’t have so much as one page that speaks to ending the expansion of auto dependency.
 And all those terms listed above?
-None of them appear even a single time in their plan.
+None of them appear in their plan.
 Nor does the plan say anything about land use reform’s relevance to reducing emissions.

 There’s a single action in the plan that reads, “Integrate climate into land use planning policies and processes.”
 The plan notes that this “action should be initiated within 2-3 years.”
 A brief, generic paragraph follows which begins by saying, “Land use planning plays a critical role in designing and building communities that are prepared and adapted to climate change…”